GabrieleGiuseppini/Floating-Sandbox/README.md

 The game is really a generic physics simulator that can be used to simulate just about any 2D floating rigid body under stress.

 As of now the simulator implements the following aspects of physics:
-- Classical mechanics - Hookean laws for springs, impacts with ocean floor
+- Classical mechanics - Hookean laws for springs, impacts
 - Thermodynamics - heat transfer, dissipation, combustion
-- Fluid dynamics - buoyancy, drag, hydrostatic pressure
+- Fluid dynamics - buoyancy, drag, hydrostatic and atmospheric pressure
 - Basic electrotechnics - conductivity

 <img src="https://i.imgur.com/kovxCty.png">